hackclub/hackpad/hackpads/bfpad/README.md

 the 8 keys (and secret 9th rotary encoder key) are addressed via a 3x3 key matrix, using only 6 pins of the RP2040.
 ![schematic](assets/schematic.png)
+this pcb was incredibly annoying to route. it looks very ugly. hopefully my hackboard will look a little more attractive
 ![pcb](assets/pcb.png)

 ## BOM